openjusticeok/spi-2023/okc-session/README.md

 library(lubridate)
 library(ggplot2)
 ```

+> Understand the basics of packages and the environment ✅

 Now it's finally time to load up the data.
 We'll be using either `read_csv()` or `read_rds()`, both of which are functions from the `{readr}` package we loaded in a second ago.
 We'll also be saving our data in our environment, just like we saved `x <- 5` earlier.
 Let's call our dataset "okc_data" by adding this to our script: